pixaful/pixafulversion2/site/content/portfolio/full-wax.md

 The Full Wax website is hosted with (in my opinion) the best hosting company in the UK.

-I maintain daily on-site and off-site backups and have the website locked down with webarx.
+I maintain daily on-site and off-site backups and have the website locked down with Webarx.
 Using Webarx on all my sites means that I do not have to worry about hacking, malware or security.

 As an added extra, I have malware scanning on the server which spots anything that is not picked up by Webarx, but really webarx is that good that nothing is ever picked up!